Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 NSS Concept on Carrer de la Princesa.
 Smaller, more boutique, lifestyle-curated.
 Vintage Air Maxes and the kind of shoes a thirteen-year-old will treasure for a decade.

 Mercat de Sant Antoni on Sundays for the book and stamp market, Tuesdays through Saturdays for the actual food market.
-Lila's friend bought a vintage Estadi Olímpic Lluís Companys pin here last summer for EUR 4 and shows it to anyone who'll look.
+Austin found a vintage Estadi Olímpic Lluís Companys pin here for €4 and he shows it to anyone who'll look.

 The concert-mom packing list

-You're flying to a Mediterranean city, climbing a small mountain to a stadium, attending a sold-out show that runs nearly to midnight, and walking your tween home through a Catalan night.
+You're flying to a Mediterranean city, climbing a small mountain to a stadium, attending a sold-out show that runs nearly to midnight, and walking your teens home through a Catalan night.
 Pack for it.

 For the metro and the markets and walking around El Born, the Pacsafe GO Festival Crossbody with slash-resistant strap and locking zippers is non-negotiable.
 Barcelona pickpockets are world-class.
 They work La Rambla, the Gothic Quarter, the metro at rush hour, and the walk-up to the stadium.
 They are good.
 They will lift your phone in the time it takes you to read this sentence.
 Wear the crossbody across your body, zippered, in front.
 Don't put your wallet in a back pocket.
 I am begging you.
+Melissa is the kind of person who has never lost a thing on a trip and she still wore one.
+That's the bar.

 Around the city, especially when you're not at a concert, the Travelon Anti-Theft Classic Crossbody is the lighter day option.
 Locking compartments, slash-proof body, the bag I take to the Boqueria specifically because the Boqueria is a pickpocket Olympics.

 Your phone, your passport, your euro cash.
 The FuninCrea Hidden Money Belt goes flat under your shirt.
-RFID-blocking, holds passport plus cards plus a folded EUR 100.
+RFID-blocking, holds passport plus cards plus a folded €100.
 Wear it on travel days and any day you're carrying real money.
-The last thing you want on a trip like this is to spend Saturday morning at the police station filing a stolen-passport report instead of eating churros.
+The last thing you want on a trip like this is to spend Saturday morning at the police station filing a stolen-passport report instead of eating churros with your best friend and her kid.

 Bonus mom angle: the photocard and lighter trades